fhte2/sql-database/readme.md

     --csv_name=test_data.csv
 ```

-#### Method 2: creating tables and inserting data into it using the SQL tool in pgadmin4
+#### Method 2: creating tables and inserting data into it using the pgadmin4 UI

 Example SQL can be found in the ```create_table_example.sql``` file.